tarzanjw/python-mysql-binlog-pubsub/README.rst

 3. Pass the signal through list of filters (filters can be configured).
 For i.e:
    It will remove column name's prefix, remove some sensitive columns.
 Rename the schema or table etc,
-3. On each rows signal, make a JWT for it.
+3. On each row, make a JWT for it.
 4. Send the JWT value to the pubsub topic, topic's name can be configured.